-A graphic novel celebrating the historic Peel Park is set to launch on the 18 of November.
+A graphic novel celebrating the historic Peel Park and its contribution to Salfordians’ wellbeing is set to launch on November 18.

-The idea for the graphic novel ‘We Love Peel Park’ started two years ago when the University was approached by Salford Loaves and Fishes, a local charity, who expressed that their clients felt a need for a creative space.
+The idea for the graphic novel ‘We Love Peel Park’ started two years ago when Salford charity Loaves and Fishes set out to find a creative outlet for its clients with the help of Salford University.

-Ursula Hurley, Senior Lecturer in English and Creative Writing at the University of Salford said: “They didn’t just want to be seen as people who had problems but people who had things to say and had creative potential.
+Ursula Hurley, senior lecturer in English and creative writing, said: “They didn’t just want to be seen as people who had problems but people who had things to say and had creative potential.

 “It’s my thing, I love storytelling and I really believe that storytelling and exchanging our stories can strengthen our social bonds and make us feel more connected to each other.